lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-second-study.rst

 #####################################################
-4. A study from the ground up
+2. A Lookit study from the ground up
 #####################################################

 Now that you've gotten your feet wet and are comfortable using Lookit's experimenter interface to modify your study protocol configuration, it's time to take a closer look at how to build your own study.